dastevens/CoreOSC/readme.md

 * F	- False.
 No bytes are allocated in the argument data.
 (System.Boolean)
 * N	- Nil.
 No bytes are allocated in the argument data. (null)
 * I	- Infinitum.
 No bytes are allocated in the argument data.
 (Double.PositiveInfinity)

+Note that nested arrays (arrays within arrays) are not supported, the OSC specification is unclear about whether that it is even allowed.

 * [	- Indicates the beginning of an array.
 The tags following are for data in the Array until a close brace tag is reached.
 (System.Object[] / List\<object\>)
 * ]	- Indicates the end of an array.

-(Note that nested arrays (arrays within arrays) are not supported, the OSC specification is unclear about whether that it is even allowed)

 License
 -------